 Building on the success of her debut Pakistani performance in 2017, and with four power-house releases under her belt, Khan believes now is the time to expand her vision further.

-With a new record dedicated to her Pakistani supporters in the works, she has set her sight on returning to Pakistan in March of 2018, with a live music series of her own, called: “ScrapFest.”
+With a new record dedicated to her Pakistani supporters in the works, she has set her sight on returning to Pakistan in 2018, with a live music series of her own, called: “ScrapFest.”

 Stay tuned for more updates on Urvah Khan’s journey.
 Let’s see if this “scrappy l’il brown gal” can go where no woman has gone before!